Services

 In general, the greater the exposure to asbestos, the greater the chance of developing harmful health effects.
 Disease symptoms may take several years to develop following exposure.
 Exposure to airborne friable asbestos may result in a potential health risk because persons breathing the air may breathe in asbestos fibers.
 Continued exposure can increase the amount of asbestos fibers that remain in the lung.
 Fibers embedded in lung tissue over time may cause serious lung disease including asbestosis, lung cancer, or mesothelioma.

-Three Major Health Effects Associated With Asbestos Exposure
+Three (3) Major Health Effects Associated with Asbestos Exposure

 Asbestos Services

-EACI's asbestos personnel are experts in the areas of proper removal techniques, packaging, and disposal of Asbestos Containing Materials.
-Critical aspects involved in the assessment and removal of asbestos materials are; proper design of the work area, pre-cleaning and erection of containment barriers, establishing negative pressure, adequate wetting of the material to prevent visual emissions during the removal process, approved packaging of the material in leak tight containers, and DOT prescribed transportation and EPA approved disposal.
+EACI's asbestos personnel are experts in the areas of proper removal techniques, packaging, and disposal of asbestos-containing materials.
+Critical aspects involved in the assessment and removal of asbestos materials include the following:

 Asbestos Abatement

-EACI has as much history and experience as anyone in the asbestos removal business.
-We have completed more than 16,000 asbestos abatement projects to the complete satisfaction of our clients.
+EACI has as much history and experience as any contractor in the asbestos removal business as we have successfully completed more than 16,000 asbestos abatement projects to the complete satisfaction of our clients.

 EACI offers asbestos abatement for the following applications using methods that meet or exceed all EPA and OSHA regulations: